SikandarAman/MazeSolver_PS/README.md

   - Shortest path finding achievement (More like the bot is exploring dead ends to, save in array only the main path(fastest) removing the dead end paths)
   - Time to complete

-## Saved path should be ideally something like:
+## Saved path should be ideally something like (I have enlarged red dots for visibility of how the array should look at the end)
 ![Result File](https://github.com/SikandarAman/MazeSolver_PS/blob/main/Images/Saved.png)